-ALL Americans aged 5 and older are eligible to receive vaccines, and ages 15 and up are eligible for boosters.
+ALL Americans aged 6 months and older are eligible to receive vaccines.
 Find up-to-date information about regional vaccine clinics.

 Find A Vaccine Provider